-DMDs are spatial light modulators that reflect incoming light from an illumination source to one of two directions, with the primary direction being into a projection or collection optic.
+DMDs are spatial light modulators that reflect incoming light from an illumination source in one of two directions, with the primary direction being into a projection or collection optic.
 Each application is derived primarily from the optical architecture of the system and the format of the data coming into the DLPC7540 controller.
-The high tilt pixel in the bottom-illuminated DMD increases brightness performance and enables a smaller system footprint for thickness-constrained applications.
-Typical applications using the DLP471NE include smart projectors and enterprise projectors.
+The high tilt pixel in the corner-illuminated DMD increases brightness performance and enables a smaller system footprint for thickness-constrained applications.
+Typical applications using the DLP472TE include Laser TVs, home cinemas, and business projectors.

 DMD power-up and power-down sequencing are strictly controlled by the DLPC7540 through the TPS65145 PMIC.
 Refer to Section 8 for power-up and power-down specifications.
-To ensure reliable operation, the DLP471NE DMD must always be used with a DLPC7540 controller, a DLPA100 PMIC/motor driver, and a TPS65145 PMIC.
+To ensure reliable operation, the DLP472TE DMD must always be used with the DLPC7540 controller, the DLPA100 PMIC/Motor driver, and the TPS65145 PMIC.